knpuniversity/symfony2-rest/knpu/episode2/api-problem-exception.md

 [[[ code('4a809af6c7') ]]]

 It'll figure out the status code and message for us.
-So we're still not there yet, but we're getting closer:

 ```bash
 ./bin/phpunit -c app --filter testInvalidJson
 ```

-We still have the 400 status code, but we also still have the same HTML response.
+The exception class is perfect - we just need to add that central layer that'll convert this into the beautiful API Problem JSON response.
+Instead of this HTML stuff.